Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 The Greater Concord Chamber of Commerce is very proud to sponsor a new mural up in the Concord Heights District with the generous support of the New Hampshire Charitable Foundation.
 This highly anticipated public art project will be created by the community, for the community!
 Please join us for one or both of the following dates:

 On Saturday, Sept.
-14 from 10 a.m. to 1 p.m. participants will gather for the concept and design process at Immaculate Heart of Mary Parish, Concord, NH, 180 Loudon Road in Concord.
+14 from 10 a.m. to 1 p.m. participants gathered for the concept and design process at Immaculate Heart of Mary Parish, Concord, NH, 180 Loudon Road in Concord.

 On Saturday, Oct.
 5 participants will paint the mural from 9 a.m. to 5 p.m. at Arnie's Place, 164 Loudon Road in Concord.